Challenger Dricus du Plessis wins split decision over Sean Strickland at UFC 297 | TSN

 The two main-event fighters brawled in the stands at UFC 296 in December, one day after getting in a heated exchange at a UFC news conference.
 They were better behaved in the lead-up to this fight although Strickland careened between entertaining and offending during fight week with his shoot-from-the lip comments and tsunami of F-bombs.

-As UFC president Dana White noted, the pay-per-view audience was probably made up of those wanted to see Strickland win and those who just wanted to see him punched in the head.
+White noted, the pay-per-view audience was probably made up of those wanting to see Strickland win and those who just wanted to see him punched in the head.

 Russian Movsar Evloev, ranked ninth among featherweight contenders, added to his perfect record with a unanimous (29-28, 29-28, 29-28) decision over No. 4 Arnold (Almighty) Allen (19-3-0) in the opening bout of the main card.